-Once upon a time on the Korean urban scene an artistic elation that didn’t stop to increase and was ready to shake the world.
-While for a long time most of the westerners had been unaware of her existence, she progressed patiently, at the artists and influences’ discretions as much local as international.
+Once upon a time on the Korean urban scene an artistic elation that kept on increasing and was ready to shake the world.
+While for a long time most of the westerners had been unaware of its existence, it progressed patiently, at the artists and influences’ discretions as much local as international.
 Yet, if it was indisputable that this urban scene had something to show, she used to suffocate.
-Suffocate in the shadows of her big sister the Kpop.
-Suffocate under the weight of biases.
+To suffocate in the shadows of its friend the Kpop.
+To suffocate under the weight of biases.

-It is well known; the Youth is often misunderstood and sometimes people need time to recognise the value of the novelty.
+It is well known; the Youth is often misunderstood and sometimes people need time to recognize the value of the novelty.

-Far from being a pale imitation of her more pop big sister, the Korean urban scene had quietly grew up in her corner and was now waiting for one thing; that people see her for herself and only for herself; because, after all, she had a lot to tell.
+Far from being a pale imitation of its more pop friend, the Korean urban scene quietly grew up in its corner and was now waiting for one thing; to be seen by people as it truly was; because, after all, it had a lot to tell.

-And today we decided to narrate her story.
+And today we decided to narrate its story.

-For a while, the Korean urban scene was only limited to the circle of the few insiders and artists composing it.
+For a while, the Korean urban scene was kind of exclusive to the circle of the few insiders and artists composing it.
 However, nowadays, it is evident that this universe exceeds the country’s frontier, spreading out on the international scene.
 And this with surging.

-For a long time in its musical sister’s shadow, the Kpop – initially this word meant, all pop production from South Korea however, due to a misuse of language today the term is mostly used to talk about boysband and girlsband music.
-Then here, when we’ll talk about Kpop, the term will mean the music by those groups.
+For a long time, the Korean urban scene has stayed in its musical sister’s shadow, the Kpop.
+It’s worth noting that initially, the word Kpop was for all the pop productions from South Korea however, due to misuse of language today the term is mostly used to talk about boysband and girlsband music.
+Therefore here, when we’ll talk about Kpop, the term will mean the music by those groups.

-The South Korean hip-hop stood out from Kpop because Kpop was considerated as an industrial and manufactured music.
-Disclaimer: in this article there is no judgement made against Kpop; we are talking about two different styles of music and as the adage says it “beauty is in the eye of the beholder”.
+The South Korean hip-hop started to stand out from Kpop because Kpop was often considered as an industrial and manufactured music by western media.
+Disclaimer: in this article, there is no judgment made against Kpop; we are talking about two different styles of music, and as the adage says it “beauty is in the eye of the beholder”.
 Nevertheless, it was ineluctable that those two universes converge, firstly, because of their quite opposite characteristics but also because both know their own rise.

-For us, Western people, it is truly in 2015 that South Korean hip-hop chapter opens thanks to It G Ma hit by Keith Ape.
-The success of It G Ma could be explain by the fact that this track is purely and solely tinted with Trap tone and the only particularity it’s that it’s performed in Korean and Japanese.
-The proof is that, according to the American rapper OG Maco this track would be a plagiarism of his own title U Guessed It released in 2014.
-In that track it’s not in one but two languages – even three if we count the few words in English – that Keith Ape and its Cohort Crew distinguish themselves, composed of JayAllday, Okasian and two Japanese rappers, Loota and one of the Japanese rap figurehead: KOHH.
-Then, It G Ma is the first Korean Rap track to truly become that famous and being on a rise globally.
-The M/V (Ed: Music Video for the newbies) counts, today, 60 million of views.
+For us, Western people, it might be in 2015 that the South Korean hip-hop chapter opens thanks to Keith Ape‘s hit It G Ma.
+The success of It G Ma could be explained by the fact that this track is purely and solely tinted with Trap tones and the only particularity is that it’s performed in Korean and Japanese.
+The proof is that according to the American rapper OG Maco this track would be a plagiarism of his own title U Guessed It released in 2014… But to get back to the topic, in that track it’s not in one but two languages – even three if we count the few words in English – that Keith Ape, JayAllday, Okasian, and two Japanese rappers, Loota and KOHH are rapping.
+Then, It G Ma was probably one the first Korean Rap track to truly blow up worldwide.
+The M/V (Ed: Music Video) counts today, 60 million views.

-This one didn’t had time to fade away that another song got itself talk about: Eung Freestyle.
+This one didn’t have time to fade away that another song blew up: Eung Freestyle.

 Eung Freestyle it’s a whole story.
 Produced by a crew called Dream Perfect Regime (Ed: or more commonly called DPR), it binds just as much visual as musical quality.
-In this track, five skilled rappers are distinguishing themself: the DPR’s crew rapper LIVE, but also Sik-K, Punchnello, Owen Ovadoz and Flowsik.
+In this track, you can hear LIVE from the crew DPR, but also Sik-K, Punchnello, Owen Ovadoz, and Flowsik.
 The song is released in April 2016.

-Indeed, the main goal was to create a song that could be exported easily outside of the country.
-Then, they needed to take an instrumental that Westerns would love.
-They needed to bring to light Korean rappers in a western universe (and above all American) that they would succeed to make a reappropriation of it and expose their “Koreanity”.
+The main goal was indeed to create a song that could be exported easily outside of the country.
+Then, they needed to take an instrumental that would be appreciated by the western audience.
+They needed to bring to light Korean rappers in a western universe (and above all Americans).
 They wanted to assert their identity and their cultural background.
 With this aim in mind, they chose the structure of the striking Hmmm Freestyle by the crew Hott Headzz.

-And well, the least we can say is that it was a winning bet.
+And well, the least to say is that it was a winning bet.

 Eung Freestyle is a mix between Korean and American references (Ed: the track is so rich that it would deserve its own analysis, however we will only talk about it briefly here).
 For instance: